naweex/naweex/README.md

 ## Hi there 👋

-I'm using NODEJS,EXPRESS, and JavaScript to make websites dance. 🕺🏽 I'm also interested in cyber security.
+I'm using NODEJS,EXPRESS, and JavaScript to make websites dance. 🕺🏽 I have some practical experience in cyber security.

 **Hello World**

 _

-### 🔭 I’m working on : - my projects.🌱
+### 🔭 I’m working on : - my project.🌱